Andrea Compagno

-Andrea Compagno (born 22 April 1996) is an Italian professional footballer who plays as a striker for Liga I club FCSB.
+Andrea Compagno (born 22 April 1996) is an Italian professional footballer who plays as a striker for K League 1 club Jeonbuk Hyundai Motors.

 Career

+Early career / San Marino

 Born in Sicily, Compagno spent his formative years in the local academies of Palermo and Catania.
 He started out his senior career with several Serie D teams—namely Due Torri, Pinerolo, Argentina Arma, Borgosesia and Nuorese.

 In 2018, Compagno moved to San Marino with Tre Fiori.
 He netted 37 goals from 41 matches in all competitions, and also won the Coppa Titano and the Super Coppa Sammarinese during his stint.

+Romania

 In the summer of 2020, Compagno joined Romanian Liga II side FC U Craiova.
 He amassed seven goals in 22 appearances during his first season, as they became league champions and achieved promotion to the top flight.

 On 29 August 2022, FC U Craiova announced that Compagno was acquired by fellow Liga I team FCSB for a fee of €1.5 million plus 10% interest.

+Tianjin Jinmen Tiger

+On 19 February 2024, Compagno joined Chinese Super League club Tianjin Jinmen Tiger.

+Jeonbuk Hyundai Motors

+On 6 February 2025, Compagno joined K League 1 club Jeonbuk Hyundai Motors.